- Measuring earthquakes and volcanoes

 hvowebmaster@usgs.gov; Hawaiian Volcano Observatory.
 (1998)

-Professor Stephen A. Nelson; Tulane University; Natural Disasters.
-(2011)
+Professor Stephen A. Nelson; Tulane University

 Wikipedia Answers Corp.
 (2011)